What is Universal Waste?

 Please properly dispose of universal waste so that toxic chemicals don’t end up in places where they can harm humans, wildlife, or the environment.

 Batteries should not go into your trash as they can leak toxic chemicals when landfilled.
-It’s better to recycle them responsibly.
+It’s better to recycle them responsibly at a drop-off site or household hazardous waste collection event.

 - Single-Use Batteries